adcondev/my-learning-notes/RED2000/NOTES.md

 - I set up CodeQL for static analysis of the codebase.
 I will try to catch some bugs and security vulnerabilities.
 As expected, there were some vulterabilities around some github actions that were fixed.
 - I will pause the `beeper` pure commands implementation in the `miscellaneous` ESCPOS commands, i will focus to `raw` command JSON ticket representation package.
 This is because i can test any command i want without any dependency or making the entire definition from ESCPOS pure commands to JSON handler.
 It is also a way for other developers or users to test any command they want.

+- I will continue working on the `raw` command JSON ticket representation package.
+I will try to deliver up to the JSON ticket representation package.
+There are nice posibilities and opportunities to make it more flexible and easier to use.
+It can be integrated nicely with the Ticket Builder.
+It would allow us to test any command i want without any dependency or making the entire definition from ESCPOS pure commands to JSON handler.
+It is also a way for other developers or users to test any command they want.
+- I developed a simple hadcoded example to test the beeper command with a direct write to the printer.
+It simulated a kitchen scenario where the beeper is used to alert the kitchen staff.
+From now and on, i will try to keep every example updated and working.
+- What i discover is there are some commands used by generic ESCPOS printers that are not defined in the EPSON standard.
+The beeper one is a clear example of this.
+I will need to check if there are other generic commands that can be useful.
+- I will order the Poster documentation as i have created a Gem in Gemini, a type of AI that can help other to understand the codebase and generate scripts around it.
+I will check how to share this Gem with other users.

 ---

 ## 🎯 **Current Focus Areas**